Leadership & Advisors

 Collections Assistant

 Jamie Swartz is the Collections Assistant at International Quilt Museum.
-He holds a Bachelors of Art in Art History from Minnesota State University-Moorhead and is currently completing a Master of Art in textile history with a concentration of quilt studies at University of Nebraska-Lincoln.
+He holds a Bachelors of Art in Art History from Minnesota State University-Moorhead and a Master of Art in Material Culture and Textile Studies at University of Nebraska-Lincoln.
 As the Collections Assistant, Jamie assists in the accessioning recent acquisitions, care of the collection and photography.
 Jamie holds the unique distinction of having worked in three different departments at IQM: Collections, Exhibitions and Operations.
 Before joining the IQM staff full-time as Collections Assistant, Jamie worked in Exhibitions where he assisted installation, built mounts and designed lighting.

 Jamie Swartz